Lottejohanna/Programmeerproject/README.md

 ## Concept

-Often GDP is used as a indicator of a country's economic performance.
-However, this only measures income, not wealth or how wealth is changing.
-GDP tells nothing about the long term sustainability of a country.
-Specific wealth indicators do account for this.

-I would like to visualize the Wealth Indicators vs. the GDP per country in a world map.
-I would like to compare if the countries with the highest GDP also the countries with the highest wealth indicators are.
+The prosperity of a country, commonly measured in terms of its annual per capita Gross Domestic Product (GDP), might have different relationships with population levels of body weight and happiness.
+In this visualization I want to show if there are any trends detectable using these variables.

-## Visualisations
+## Visualizations

-On the left top side of the page I am planning to show a worldmap displaying the GDP/wealth indicators in category groups (different colors), where you can toggle between GDP and wealth indicators (Interactive component 1).
-(Visual component 1) As you hover over the country a pop-up will show more information.

-Under the worldmap there is a slider displayed where you can choose a year.
-(Interactive component 2)

-On the right side of the world map there is a list of the top and worst 5 countries by the GDP or Wealth indicators (depending on users choice)

-Left under the world map I want a bar/line chart displaying the GDP/Wealth growth over 10 years (Visual component 2).

-Finally on the right side I want to display a specifications of the wealth indicators.
-It's not totally clear yet how I want to display these.
-(Visual component 3)
+### Visualizations 1 (MVP)
+A world map where the obesity rate of countries is shown.
+If you hover over a specific country the information will be displayed in a pop-up.
+For this map there is a drowdown menu where you can choose between both sexes/male/female and there will be two checkboxes where you can choose between 2010 and 2014.

+### Visualization 2 (MVP)
+A bar chart will display the GDP ranking of that country as a percentage of the total GDP per capita.
+This barchart will be linked with the worldmap.

+### Visualization 3 (MVP)
+A table displaying the country, obesity ranking, obese percentage, bmi and gdp.
+It will be possible to look for a specific country and to sort the list by all these different variables.
+This table will also be linked with the worldmap

+### Visualization 4
+A bar chart displaying the happiness of a country.
+Also linked to all other visualizations.

 ![](doc/proposal.png)

 ## Data

-As datasets I will use data from the worldbank.
-They have a seperate set named 'Wealth Accounting' which I can use for my wealth indicators.
+As datasets I will use data from the worldbank for the GDP.
+I will use obesity data from the World Health Orginization.
+The happiness is available at Wikipedia.

 ## APIs and technical problems